 Another possibility is actually the opposite of hypersensitivity, and that is:

 You can’t bring yourself to feel much of anything, good or bad.
-You’ve gone numb.

 Whatever it is that you’re dealing with has drained your light to the point where you literally can’t feel the emotions you’d normally feel when you encounter a situation or subject.

 Anhedonia is a type of emotional detachment that specifically prevents you from being able to feel joy or pleasure, and is a strong sign that you are dangerously depleted.

-Tiny things that you could ordinarily block out, like the sound of your partner’s chewing or the fact that your coworker insists on using Comic Sans in her reports, will irritate the living crap out of you or make you want to throw the office microwave through a window.
+Tiny things that you could ordinarily block out, like the sound of your partner’s chewing or the fact that your co-worker insists on using Comic Sans in her reports, will irritate the living crap out of you or make you want to throw the office microwave through a window.

 7. Lack Of Motivation

 And all you want to do is go back to bed so you can sleep and hide away from either the overwhelming emotions you’re dealing with, or your awareness that you don’t feel anything at all.

 This can result in you failing classes or getting warnings at work – if not fired outright – but if you’re feeling numb, you really won’t care much about that, will you?

 …that it doesn’t matter if you even try to improve your situation – no good will come of it anyway.

 It’s dangerous to reach this point, because once hopelessness sets in, you might feel so trapped in the situation that you’ll either resign yourself to this horrible fate forever, thus remaining in a state of depletion indefinitely, or consider taking drastic measures in order to stop it.

 If This Sounds Like You…

 When that energy is sapped out of us thanks to damaged people in our lives who act as vampires to our energy sources, or draining jobs that suck our will to live, we end up depleted on every single level.

-If you can relate to most of these symptoms, it’s really damned important that you take steps towards fixing whatever situation is causing you to be so wretchedly drained.
+If you can relate to most of these symptoms, it’s really damned important that you take steps toward fixing whatever situation is causing you to be so wretchedly drained.

 It might be necessary for you to seek professional help in order to make that happen, and there is absolutely no shame in that.
 Sometimes we need an extra hand to help pull ourselves out of a quagmire of misery.